christinalee/Slides/slides-master/react-native/slides.md

 # Cross Platform:

 Caveat, Pt 2
-- Having a web dev write your mobile app requires the whole app to be RN.
+- Having a web dev write your mobile app requires the whole app to be RN
-- This is only currently possible for trivial cases.
+- This is only currently possible for trivial cases
-- When dealing with costly data manipulations, perf must be moved to native code.
+- When dealing with costly data manipulations, perf must be moved to native code

 note: as RN gets better, this will change